nikhillingadhal1999/AIPyMemTimeProfiler/README.md

 AIPyMemTimeProfiler is a zero-configuration, AI-assisted Python profiler that automatically captures function-level memory and time usage — without any code changes.

-Powered by LLMs (like Ollama), it not only measures performance but also analyzes your functions for inefficiencies and memory leaks.
+Powered by LLMs, it not only measures performance but also analyzes your functions for inefficiencies and memory leaks.
 ---

 ## Key Features